 Zipcar provides hourly rentals of cars conveniently located throughout the Boston area.
 Zipcar has partnered with Simmons College to locate a Zipcar for our students and employees in the MCB parking lot next to the One Palace Road building.
 Simmons students and employees are provided a discounted membership rate by Zipcar but applicants must be over 21 years of age to apply.
 Further information and an application can be found on Zipcar's Simmons web page.

 The Campus Card Office wanted to let you know about a free and highly flexible service that could help you find a carpool partner and also receive rewards for taking greener trips, which include carpooling, vanpooling, biking, walking, telecommuting and taking public transportation.
 It's called NuRide and it's a free online service.
 With NuRide, users can find other commuters sharing their commute and also log their green commutes to accumulate points.
 Points can be redeemed at local businesses and attractions.
 To learn more and see who's already "NuRiding" in your area visit www.nuride.com.
-If you have any questions, please contact the Campus Card Office at email@example.com.
+If you have any questions, please contact email@example.com.

 300 The Fenway